jbburgess/tweetskybridge/README.md

     - *Optional:* Use `scripts/trigger-mirror.sh` to trigger the Actions workflow from a local cron job.
 Provides more reliable execution than the native Actions `schedule` trigger, while still executing the workflow in GitHub
   - Fully local runs are also supported via `scripts/run_mirror_local.py`, bypassing GitHub Actions entirely.

-> Note: If you want to run the bot in GitHub Actions, you will need to fork this repository to a personal repository that you control.
+> [!NOTE] If you want to run the bot in GitHub Actions, you will need to fork this repository to a personal repository that you control.

 ---